Fall Ideas Tour featuring 25 bloggers

 For a limited time, I’m offering these 3 as free printable art.
 I’ve seen similar art like this recently for much more.

-If you’re not a subscriber, click below to join our group and you’ll immediately receive the information for downloading yours right after you confirm your subscription.
+If you’re not a subscriber, click below to join our group and you’ll immediately receive a welcome newsletter with information for downloading yours right after you confirm your subscription.
 (Check your spam/junk folder if you don’t see it in your regular inbox)

 Thanks so much for dropping by and taking a peek at our fall fireplace and mantel decor.
 Keep scrolling to see all of my friends’ fall ideas and be sure to visit them all.